 For cheap travel on regional trains in Austria, use the Einfach Raus Ticket, which gives huge discounts for small groups traveling on local trains and buses only.

 By Flixbus Buses from Munich Airport to SalzburgThe long-distance, intercity Flixbus buses offers an alternative for cheap travel between Munich Airport and Salzburg.
 Six times per day, a direct bus connects the airport with Salzburg in just over three hours.
-For some Lufthansa flights, it is possible to book the bus to Salzburg as part of the flight ticket.

 The advantage of the bus is the comfortable, guaranteed seats, free wifi, and no need to transfer with luggage at train stations.
 The bus currently stops at Salzburg Süd P&R, which has good bus connections on lines 3 and 8 to downtown Salzburg.
 Flixbus bus tickets currently are €15 on the München Flughafen to Salzburg route.